EwanC/shell/README.md

 Pipeling is currently supported using the standard '|' symbol but at the moment only one pipeline can be used per command

-Thanks to the GNU readline library for:
+Tab completeion for commands & files

-  Inline editing.
+Inline editing

-  Use of up and down arrow to scroll through previous commands.
+up and down arrows to scroll through commands

-  Tab completion for files and builtin commands.

 TODO: